e10v/tea-tasting/README.md

 ### Bootstrap

-To compare an arbitrary statistic values between variants use the `Bootstrap` class:
+To compare arbitrary statistics between variants, use the `Bootstrap` class:

 ```python
 import numpy as np